Updated November 29, 2020

 Australian Bat Lyssavirus

 ABL is a rabies virus carried by most bat species, including microbats.
 It is transmitted by bites or by secretions such as tears or saliva.
 Three people are known to have died from ABL in Australia, the last in 2013.

 Wild animals look cute, but they don’t want to be handled and will bite.
 If you get bitten by a bat, wash and disinfect the area well, and contact your doctor.
 You will probably need post-exposure rabies immunoglobulin injections.
 This, by the way, is the same if you get bitten by any animal in countries with ‘regular’ rabies, such as Indonesia.

-Hendra virus has been found in bats but not yet in people here in South Australia.
-It’s probably spread to horses grazing underneath trees where bats feed or roost.
+Evidence of past Hendra virus infection has been found in 43% of the bats here in South Australia, though no spread to horses has been documented.
+It’s probably spread by grazing underneath trees where bats feed or roost.
 The horses can then get a severe disease with respiratory or neurological signs, and 70% mortality.

 Since 2012, an equine Hendra virus vaccine appears to have had great success in reducing the number of fatalities.
 All 19 affected horses since that date were unvaccinated.
 Therefore, if you have a horse within 20km of Adelaide: